Introduction

 digital versions, I am certain that for almost every digital version

-sold, that would be one less printed book sold.
+sold, that would be at least one less printed book sold.
 As it is not worthwhile

 printing any less than 3000 copies (for colour) we would probably have